 Launched to drive digitalisation among SMEs in Malaysia, the Jom Transform Programme is the first business transformation programme in Malaysia to help local businesses digitalise their operations to drive productivity and revenue growth.
 The programme helps SMEs drive their digital transformation journey with The FinLab’s proprietary business tool—such as a Digital Needs Assessment (DNA) test to identify and prioritise their areas of digitalisation.
 The programme also enables SMEs to pilot solutions in digital marketing, back-end operations and e-commerce.

 The SMEs will then embark on three phases for transformation.
 In the first phase, learning and knowledge sharing, The FinLab organises workshops for businesses owners to discover different areas of digitalisation.
-For example, SMEs piloting solutions for back-end operations (eg. Sales fulfillment, invoicing, monthly reporting) can join the webinar on Robotic Process Automation (RPA) to understand how they can automate repetitive tasks.
+For example, SMEs piloting solutions for back-end operations (eg. Sales fulfilment, invoicing, monthly reporting) can join the webinar on Robotic Process Automation (RPA) to understand how they can automate repetitive tasks.

 The second phase is the matching stage.
 Since the SMEs that attend the programme have varying levels of digital adoption and unique goals or pain points, such as difficulty scaling or operational inefficiencies, The FinLab will match these SMEs with appropriate technology solutions based on their business needs.